telerik/winforms-docs/virtualgrid/filtering/filtering.md

 It is necessary to handle the __FilterChanged__ event which is fired once the __FilterDescriptors__ collection is changed.
 In the event handler you should extract the filtered data from the external data source.

->note Please refer to the [Populating with data]({%slug winforms/virtualgrid/working-with-data/populating-with-data%}) help article which demonstrates how to extract the necessary data and fill the virtual grid with data.
+>tip Please refer to the [Populating with data]({%slug winforms/virtualgrid/working-with-data/populating-with-data%}) help article which demonstrates how to extract the necessary data and fill the virtual grid with data.

 The following example demonstrates how to achieve filtering functionality in __RadVirtualGrid__ filled with Northwind.Customers table: